devi5040/dsa-problem-master/README.md

 ### Configure environment variables

-Create a `.env.local` file in the project root.
+Create a `.env` file in the project root.

 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url